 These super-moist Pumpkin Bars are the bomb!

-Presenting to you persimmon bars substituted with pumpkin that are baked with dates and nuts with a little lemon juice and lots of spice.
+Presenting to you persimmon bars substituted with pumpkin baked with dates and nuts with a little lemon juice and lots of spice.
 These bars are a perfect treat for the fall days you’ve been longing for.
 Cooler weather at last!

-While digging into one of those old cookbooks at my Mama’s again (I don’t recall the name of it, but I snapped this picture), I found a recipe for yummy Persimmon bars that I thought you’d like.
+While digging into one of those old cookbooks at my Momma’s again (I don’t recall the name of it, but I snapped this picture), I found a recipe for yummy Persimmon bars that I thought you’d like.
 Notice the date when Mrs. Mier published her recipe.
 It’s been around, to say the least.

 Oh, you don’t know what a persimmon is?